josevnz/home_nmap/tutorial/README.md

         return self.parsed_results
 ```

-Then we correlate the Nmap CPES in the results with each one of the advisories:
+Then we correlate the Nmap CPES in the results with each one of the advisories, if any:

 ```python
 from typing import Any